-Over the last 2 years, CCC has co-promoted 16 different events with student groups to assist other organizations in bringing musical acts to the Cornell campus.
+Over the last 2 years, CCC has co-sponsored 11 different events with student groups to assist other organizations in bringing musical acts to the Cornell campus.
 In addition to co-sponsorships, the Cornell Concert Commission was a partner with the African, Latino, Asian, and Native American Program Board (ALANA) in producing Minority Concert Fund Advisory Board (MCFAB) concerts.
-For example, the MCFAB show in 2009 featured a festival style performance from the rapper Fabolous, the pop artist Mario and the R&B singer Trey Songz.
+For example, a CCC, MCFAB, and Cornell University Program Board (CUPB) collaboration produced John Legend in 2013 and Common in 2015.